TheMntnKing/ai-mafia-league/docs/05_context_management.md

 - Required action (speak, vote, night action, last words)
 - Constraints (nominated players, etc.)

+**LLM output contract:** Providers return a raw action output dict that matches the action-specific schema.
+The PlayerAgent validates it and wraps it into `PlayerResponse` with updated memory.

 ## Event Format

 Events are structured facts, not narrative.